PRMI was founded by 5 Presbyterian pastors who experienced the Baptism of the Holy Spirit.

 These questions deserve a good answer.

-The Empowering Work of the Holy Spirit
+Empowerment of the Holy Spirit

 In the Institutes of Christian Religion, John Calvin clearly taught on the role of the Holy Spirit in making real the work of Jesus Christ in the lives of believers and equipping them for ministry.

 Over the last 150 years, other teachers in the Presbyterian and Reformed branch of the Christian family have embodied this teaching on the empowering work of the Holy Spirit.
-For example:

 - Ashbel Green Simonton (Presbyterian missionary and founder of the Presbyterian Church of Brazil),